Thomas Hayden Millward served as Editor of the New York Theatre Guide from March 2014 through May 2020.

 At MTV Networks, his primary responsibility was to produce music-based documentaries, focusing on the high profile lives and careers of the international music industry's greatest stars, including Tupac Shakur, Linkin Park, Depeche Mode and 50 Cent.
 He also produced documentaries about various genres of music and interviewed associated artists such as Rihanna, Mary J. Blige, Jamie Foxx and Ne-Yo for "A Basic Course in R&B" or The Killers, Kaiser Chiefs, Korn and Foo Fighters for "A Basic Course in Rock".

-Tom had been inspired by theatre productions in his youth, particularly shows at Manchester’s Palace Theatre and Opera House, and was once again captivated by the productions on offer by leading European company Stage Entertainment in Berlin.
+Tom had been inspired by theatre productions in his youth, particularly shows at Manchester's Palace Theatre and Opera House and Bolton's Octagon Theatre, and was once again captivated by the productions on offer by leading European company Stage Entertainment in Berlin.
 He returned to the UK in November 2008 and decided to switch gears and move from television into the theatre industry.
 His decision to move to London and immerse himself in the West End theatre scene proved to be a life-changing one.
-He initially worked in sales for the Society of London Theatre (the UK’s equivalent of The Broadway League), where he was also fortunate enough to work at some of the top events of London’s theatrical calendar such as West End Live! and the Olivier Awards.
+He initially worked in sales for the Society of London Theatre (the UK's equivalent of The Broadway League), where he was also fortunate enough to work at some of the top events of London's theatrical calendar such as West End Live! and the Olivier Awards.